ajmalmsali/discourse-chitika/README.md

 Usage
 =====

-* Go to Admin -> Settings -> AdSense
+* Go to Admin -> Settings -> chitika
-* Enter your AdSense publisher ID (ca-pub-xxxxxxxxxxxxxxxx)
-* Create new ad slots within your AdSense account (728x90 for desktop, 320x50 for mobile)
+* Create new ad slots within your chitika account (728x90 for desktop)
-* Copy the slot id # numbers (ten digits shown in the ID column) in the Discourse settings
 * Enable the slots you want to use
 * Remember to watch extra whitespace at the beginning and end of each field.

-* You can use the 'adsense_through_trust_level' to disable ads for users above a certain trust level.
+* You can use the 'chitika_through_trust_level' to disable ads for users above a certain trust level.
  - 0 only shows to users that are not logged in
  - 1 shows ads to users that are not logged in, and to new and basic users
  - 2 shows ads to regular users as well, but not to leaders and elders